CfP: 2nd Workshop on Dealing with Cognitive Biases in Visualisations

 - integrating cognitive bias mitigation into existing software

-The workshop will include invited talks, short individual presentations, panel sessions and group activities and will provide a forum for participants to exchange ideas and establish a roadmap of the state of the art and identify future research potential.
-We hope to grow this interdisciplinary community to promote future collaboration.
+The workshop will include invited talks from experts in the field of cognitive biases and decision making, and short individual presentations.
+The afternoon session will be hands-on group activities and a forum for participants to exchange ideas and identify future research potential.
+We hope to continue to grow this interdisciplinary community to promote future collaboration.

-We invite authors to submit technical, position or short papers suitable for poster presentation.
-The paper length is dependent on what you wish to say, but should not exceed 4 pages plus 1 page for references if necessary.
+We invite authors to submit technical papers of 2 to 4 pages in length (plus 1 page for references if necessary).
 All submissions will be peer-reviewed and judged on the basis of originality, contribution to the field, and relevance to the workshop.
-Authors of accepted papers will then be invited to contribute to the workshop through individual presentations or a poster presentation in the main conference.
-Papers will be published in the workshop proceedings.
+Authors of accepted papers will then be invited to contribute to the workshop through individual presentations and/or a poster presentation in the main conference.
+Papers will be published in the IEEE Xplore Digital Library and will be available on the conference usb drive.
 Further details on submission page.

 Geoffrey Ellis, dbvis group, University of Konstanz, Germany